inmanta/inmanta-core/docs/quickstart.rst

 Multi-machine deployment using the CLI
 =======================================

-The real power of Inmanta appears when you want to manage more than one machine.
-In this section we will move the MySQL server from ``vm1`` to a second virtual machine called ``vm2``.
+The real power of Inmanta becomes apperant when managing more than one machine.
+In this section we will move the MySQL server from ``vm1`` to a second machine called ``vm2``.

 Update the configuration model
 ------------------------------

-A second virtual machine is easily added to the system by adding the definition of the virtual machine to the configuration model and assigning the MySQL server to the new virtual machine.
-Update ``main.cf`` to the following (or use the contents of file ``dual_machine.cf``:
+A second machine is easily added to the system by adding the definition of the machine to the configuration model and assigning the MySQL server to the new machine.

+Update ``main.cf`` to the following:

 .. code-block:: inmanta
     :linenos: